garybowers/bootimus/README.md

 - Private images: Assigned per MAC address
 - Disabled clients: Cannot boot any images
 - Boot attempts logged with success/failure

-**No Database Mode**:
-- All ISOs available to all clients
-- No logging or statistics

 ## DHCP Configuration